Fast-Growing Career Sectors in Washington State

 5. Construction and Extraction

 For those who are considering trade schools, Washington State is probably a good place to be due to the burgeoning construction industry.
-As of 2019, downtown Seattle has 66 major construction projects in progress, with many more being planned.11
+According to a Seattle Times article, as of 2019, downtown Seattle had 66 major construction projects in progress, with many more being planned.

 That growth is great news for aspiring tradespeople in almost every corner of the state.
 Just take a look at the projections for some of the highest-growth skilled trades jobs listed below.